 Flag football is the fastest-growing youth team sport in the United States.
 NFL Flag affiliates now run in all 50 states, the sport is on the program for the 2028 Los Angeles Olympics, and thousands of new rec leagues launch every year.
 Most of them are run by one volunteer with a spreadsheet and a group text.

 If you administer a flag football league, the software you pick decides how much of your fall you spend on operations instead of on the field.
-This guide covers what actually matters, and how the common options compare.
+This guide covers what actually matters, how the common options compare, and the questions to ask before you sign a contract.

 What flag football league software needs to do